-SA Objective Proposed Policy No policy.
-HRA implications 12.
+SA Objective Proposed Policy HRA implications 12.
 To conserve and enhance the character and quality of the area's landscape and townscape particularly associated with town centres and coastal areas.
 Permanent.
 Indirect.
 ST/LT ?
-There is minimal difference between the proposed policy an under policy adoption is not known and thus the impacts car uncertain because it would not influence whether or not a si N/A 13.
+There is minimal difference between the proposed policy an under policy adoption is not known and thus the impacts car uncertain because it would not influence whether or not a sit N/A 13.
 To preserve and enhance sites, features and areas of historic archaeological or architectural importance, and their settings.
 Permanent.
 Direct.
 ST/LT + Policy adoption would allow a key site within Thanet and the associated assets of the estate to be retained and protected as such preventing any adverse effects on the historic or architectural assets through the safeguarding policy to promote the site for tourism and leisure but not to the detriment of the heritage assts.
-Unknown?
 A no policy option would have unknown effects as the facility may or may not be managed.
 Resultantly the effects upon the objective are unknown.
-N/A 14.
-To improve air quality in areas where air quality (pollutant) levels exceed national standards.
+4. To improve air quality in areas where air quality (pollutant) levels xceed national standards.
 Permanent.
 Direct.
 ST/LT++/?
-Policy adoption does not provide any specific guidance in relation to air quality management.
-However given that policy adoption would be supported by national legislation in relation to air quality the effects would still be positive.
 Permanent.
 Direct.
-ST/LT+ By not adopting the policy it is likely that new developments would yield neutral impacts due to current legislation and guidance on a national and international level regarding the management of air pollution (Clean Air Act).
-N/A 15.
+ST/LT+ Policy adoption does not provide any specific guidance in relation to air quality management.
+However given that policy adoption would be supported by national legislation Permanent.
+Direct.
+ST/LT+ By not adopting the policy it is likely that new developments would yield neutral impacts due to current legislation and guidance on a national and international level regarding the management of air pollution (Clean N/A 15.
 To provide a sustainable public transport network that allows access to key facilities, services and employment opportunities without reliance on private vehicles.
 Permanent.
 Indirect.
 ST/LT +/?
 The effects of policy adoption are uncertain because the option is not specific with regards to improvement of public transport.
 Yet under policy adoption the results could be more visitors and tourist taking sustainable forms of transport to reach the Quex Park site.
 As such improvements to the local public transport network may occur but are not guaranteed.
-Neutral.
-0 A no policy option would not alter the status quo.
 N/A 16.
 To develop key sustainable transport links between Thanet and the wider Kent district and beyond, including road, rail and air.
 Permanent.
 Indirect.
 ST/LT ?
 The effects of the options are uncertain because they are not more sustainable forms of transport or increasing the use of N/A 17.
 To reduce waste generation and disposal and achieve the sustainable management of waste.
 Permanent.
 Indirect.
 STT - / ?
 Increased development as a result of the proposed policy on which might not by diverted from landfill.
 Yet similarly und just without the safeguarded nature of policy adoption.
 Thu requiring treatment and/or disposal could occur.
-However, there is significant uncertainty about the amount of policy adoption is site specific where management protocols potential developments via non safeguarding under no polic apparent, or if no plans occur at all the effects would be neu ler no policy option, developments could occur on the site s an increase in the total quantity of waste arising and of waste that might be generated under either option as s will already be in place across the Estate and the nature of y option cannot be quantified until future plans become N/A 18.
+However, there is significant uncertainty about the amount of policy adoption is site specific where management protocols potential developments via non safeguarding under no polic apparent, or if no plans occur at all the effects would be neu N/A 18.
 To ensure development within the District responds to the challenges associated with climate change.
 Permanent.
 Indirect.
 ST - / ?
-There is the potential for a negative effect because development could occur under either option (under no policy scenario the site could be developed in any possible manner) which could increase consumption of energy and N/A
+There is the potential for a negative effect because developm scenario the site could be developed in any possible manner N/A